Pipicallu/SpaceCapades/README.md

 ## HTML5

-- Comprising of 52.6% of my entire code was Used to implementd the structure and elements essential to my site.
+- Comprising of 52.6% of my entire code was Used to implement the structure and elements essential to my site.

 ## CSS3